Baby constipation can be distressing, but there are simple steps you can take at home to relieve baby’s discomfort and prevent its return.

 IMPORTANT NOTE: Constipation in baby should always be checked out by a medical professional,to rule out any underlying cause.

-When babies begin solid foods, the appearance and smell of their stools will change quite dramatically.
-This is particularly noticeable in breastfed babies, whose stools were previously of a smooth texture and relatively “sweet” smelling!
+This is especially noticeable in breastfed babies, whose stools were previously smooth and almost “sweet” smelling!

-Once your baby is introduced to solids, his stools will often be the colour of the food he ate.
-They may also contain small pieces of undigested food.
+Once your baby is enjoying solids, his stools will often be the colour of the food he ate.

 The frequency with which he passes stools may change too – sometimes a baby can go a few days without a bowel movement.